Essa433/Tawakkalna-API/README.md

 1. users
 2. profile
 3. Services
+- well add more than one service like Public services , Health services , Education services

-4. Homepage
+5. Homepage
+- in this page the user can see The most prominent services , Digital Wallet , Services , Data panel , View more

-5. Vehicle Documents
+7. Vehicle Documents
+-

-6. Identefication Id
+9. Identefication Id
-7. Education decument
+10. Education decument
-8. Digitel wallet
+11. Digitel wallet
-9. Control panel
+12. Control panel
-10. View more.
+13. View more.